CK-MPM: A Compact-Kernel Material Point Method: Experiment

 \paragraph{Bullet Impact on Tungsten} This test explores the stability of our method under extreme impact conditions.
 The setup includes a lead bullet with an initial velocity of $(300, 0, 0)\,\text{m/s}$ striking a tungsten cube with a side length of $0.1\,\text{m}$.
 The lead bullet is simulated with real-world material parameters: gravity $g = 9.8\,\text{m/s}^2$, Young’s modulus $E = 1.5 \times 10^{10}\,\text{Pa}$, and Poisson’s ratio $\nu = 0.435$.
 The tungsten cube is modeled using the Fixed Corotated hyperelasticity model with $E = 4.5 \times 10^{11}\,\text{Pa}$ and $\nu = 0.27$.
 As illustrated in \autoref{fig:bullet}, the sequence shows the bullet's progression before, during, and after impact, with visible deformation and subtle vibration modes on the tungsten cube.
+In \autoref{fig:bullet-cross-section}, we show cross-sectional views of the stress distribution near the center cut-plane, where we observed two major wave propagations across the cube.

 \paragraph{Fire Hydrant} This test explores the capability of our method handling complex scenes with multiple materials.
 The setup involves a ball traveling at $(100, 0, 0)\,\text{m/s}$ crashing a fire hydrant located at $(0.5, 0, 0.5)\,\text{m}$.
 We simulate the ball using 161,717 particles with Fixed Corotated hyperelasticity model with Young's modulus $E = 10^8\,\text{Pa}$, $\nu = 0.4$, and density of $10^4\,\text{kg/m}^3$.
 The fire hydrant is discretized into 3,999,705 particles, and we simulate it using von Mises model with Young's modulus $E = 10^9\,\text{Pa}$, $\nu = 0.4$, yield stress $3\times 10^6$. and density of $10^5\,\text{kg/m}^3$.
 Within the fire hydrant, it contains 3,172,158 fluid particles with $B = 10Pa$, $\gamma = 7.15$, viscosity $\mu = 0.1$, density of $10^3\,\text{kg/m}^3$, and initial $J = 0.2$ to represent a compressed form.
 The grid has resolution of $(512, 768, 512)$ and grid spacing of $\frac{1}{512}m$.
 As illustrated in \autoref{fig:fire-hydrant}, we observe metallic fractures of the fire hydrant after the initial impact.
 Then, the compressed fluid burst out of the fire hydrant.
 Eventually, all of the fluid has been pumped out of the fire hydrant.